JulienGAMartin/quarto-bio-uO-thesis/README.md

 ![](figures/sample-content/screenshots/compiled_pdf.png)

-When you build the entire thesis to PDF, Latex generates a whole bunch of auxillary files - these are automatically removed after the build process end by the custom knit function that is used when you knit **index.Rmd**.
+When you build the entire thesis to PDF, Latex generates a whole bunch of auxillary files - these are automatically removed after the build process end by the custom knit function that is used when you knit **index.qmd**.

 To change how this removal is done, edit **scripts_and_filters/knit-functions.R**.
 The line `file.remove(list.files(pattern = "*\\.(log|mtc\\d*|maf|aux|bcf|lof|lot|out|toc)$"))` within `if ("pdf" %in% output_format){` is the one that removes files after PDF output is generated.